It is vital that you have a fire escape plan in place so that everyone in your home knows what to do in the event of a fire.

 What to do if you are unable to get out of the building*

-- If you’re escape route is blocked, keep doors and windows closed and get everyone to the safest room with a window, closing all doors behind you
+If your escape route is blocked, keep doors and windows closed and get everyone to the safest room with a window, closing all doors behind you

-- If you can’t get out in this way, call for the FRS via a mobile/call for help through the window (if there is one) and use towels and bedding to block smoke coming in through the bottom and sides of the door.
+If you can’t get out in this way, call the FRS for help through the window (if there is one) and use towels and bedding to block smoke coming in through the bottom and sides of the door.

 If there is a fire in your home, it is vital to alert all residents and immediately leave the building via the closest escape route.
 Fire can spread incredibly fast, so it is never advisable to attempt to tackle a fire yourself.